.

 A Comprehensive Laboratory Information System with Advanced Laboratory Billing Solutions

-LigoLab’s billing and coding automation is powered by a proprietary rules engine built into its comprehensive LIS laboratory information system platform - a pathology lab management solution shaped by decades of lab billing expertise and extensive data analysis.
+LigoLab’s billing and coding automation is powered by a proprietary rule engine built into its comprehensive LIS system platform, a modern pathology lab management solution shaped by decades of medical LIS/lab billing expertise and extensive data analysis.

 Although sophisticated, the platform’s technology is easy for labs to deploy and doesn’t require specialized LIS software/RCM cycle knowledge.
 It can be set to run automatically and can be monitored and customized as needed.
 Its functions are straightforward and intuitive.